 Farming in Burkina Faso has been established for over 3000 years, but the changing climate, along with modern socio-political challenges, mean that agriculture in Burkina Faso is undergoing a rapid and dramatic transformation.

 Burkina Faso is a relatively flat, landlocked country in sub-Saharan West Africa.
 It’s climate is primarily tropical, with a rainy season of roughly four months leading to approximately 80 cm of rain per year, and a dry season when the harmattan blows (a hot, dry wind from the Sahara).

 Within West Africa, Burkina Faso is second only to Nigeria in terms of the proportion of the land area covered by crops.
 Between 1975 and the present day the dominant landscape has changed from savannah (52% in 1975, down to 31% in 2013) to agriculture (15% in 1975, up to 39% in 2013).

 This land-use change coupled with climate change poses a huge challenge to a country supported by largely non-irrigated agriculture, with just 0.5% of the the landscape used for irrigated agriculture in 2013.

 Powering increasing agricultural production

 Our distributor in Burkina Faso is Yandalux – look out for more information from them on our social media this month.
-With their help, smallholder farmers in Burkina Faso have saved around 300 litres of petrol so far by irrigating with Futurepump solar pumps, rather than petrol powered pumps.
+With their help, smallholder farmers have been using solar pumps in Burkina Faso and have saved around 300 litres of petrol so far, rather than petrol powered pumps.